Ask the expert about food allergies in kids

 While there is no cure for food allergy to date, most kids tend to outgrow this condition as they grow up.

 But do you know the difference between a food allergy and food intolerance?
 Why do certain foods trigger an allergic reaction in kids during the first years?

 Nestlé and theAsianparent have teamed up to help you!

 Our expert doctor, Dr Low Kah Tzay, will take questions posted by you regarding food allergies that affect young kids.
-Your questions will be looked through and answered by Dr Low himself the week after next.
+Dr Low will look through and answer all of your questions himself the week after next.